anveshmuppeda/kubectl-helper/fields/readme.md

 <a name="volemeMountsName"></a>
 21. **name:** The name of the volume, which should match the name of a volume defined in the `volumes` section of the same pod specification.

+<a name="tolerationEffect"></a>
+35. **effect:** *Specifies the effect of the toleration.
+Possible values are "NoSchedule," "PreferNoSchedule," or "NoExecute."
+This field indicates what action should be taken if the toleration conditions are met.*

+<a name="tolerationKey"></a>
+36. **key:** The key is the taint key that the toleration is associated with.
+A taint is a key-value pair associated with a node that affects pod scheduling.

+<a name="tolerationOperator"></a>
+37. **operator:** Specifies the comparison operator for the toleration.
+Possible values are "Equal" or "Exists."
+If set to "Equal," the toleration is considered to match only if the key and value are equal.
+If set to "Exists," the toleration is considered to match if the key exists, regardless of the value.

+<a name="tolerationSeconds"></a>
+38. **tolerationSeconds:** Optional field specifying the amount of time a pod can tolerate being scheduled onto a node with the corresponding taint.
+After this time, the pod will be evicted if it cannot be scheduled.

 <a name="volumesname"></a>
 40. **name:** The name of the volume.
 This is used to reference the volume in other parts of the pod specification, such as in the `volumeMounts` section of a container.